 Internet of Things (IoT)

 For enterprises, the IoT provides access to a host of data collected from business processes, manufacturing environments, product development, supply chains, and more.
-Analysis of this data can uncover significant opportunities to increase productivity, enhance safety, enable predictive maintenance, and optimize operations.
+Analysis of this data can uncover significant opportunities to increase productivity, enhance safety, enable predictive maintenance and optimise operations.

 Key technologies for the Internet of Things